Wash your hands often, but don't worry

 And on Wednesday, Hogan announced emergency legislation for a $10 million appropriation to help the state prepare.

+At the local level, the Calvert County Health Department is already hard at work putting out information and correcting misinformation.

-Neither the CDC nor the U.S. surgeon general, Dr. Jerome Adams (who grew up in Mechanicsville), recommend the use of face masks for the general public as a guard against COVID-19.
+Neither the CDC nor the U.S. surgeon general, Dr. Jerome Adams, recommend the use of face masks for the general public as a guard against COVID-19.
 First of all, the masks do a better job of keeping microscopic droplets inside the mask than blocking a virus from outside.
 Also, Adams pointed out in a tweet this week, “if health care providers can’t get them to care for sick patients, it puts them and our communities at risk.”
 So there’s no need to stockpile surgical masks.

 The best thing we can continue to do is use common sense, just as you would to avoid the flu or a common cold.
 And keep your fingers crossed — that is, when you’re not washing your hands.